Skip to content

 astra wordpress theme

 According to Kinsta, Astra is the best-performing WordPress theme for speed.
-Astra’s own homepage balances striking colours with a pared-back web design for optimal performance.
+Astra’s own homepage balances striking colors with a pared-back web design for optimal performance.

-Use plugins to optimise CSS, JavaScript and HTML code
+Use plugins to optimize CSS, JavaScript and HTML code

 plugins to optimise codings

-Install WP Rocket for an easy speed optimisation solution
+Install WP Rocket for an easy speed optimization solution

 Check out this article for a list of WP Rocket alternatives.